Sutter County Truck Accident Lawyers

 Trucking Accident Statistics In The United States

-- According to FMCSA, fatal truck crashes increased by 18% in 2021 compared to 2020’s findings.
+- According to the FMCSA, fatal truck crashes increased by 18% in 2021 compared to 2020’s findings.
 The majority of these incidents happened in rural areas, including Sutter County.

 - Of about 494,000 police-reported truck accidents in 2021, 5,149 (1%) were recorded fatal crashes, and about 110,000 (22%) were injury crashes.